UK’s new spy chief warns the ‘front line is everywhere’ amid growing threat from Russia

 Elsewhere in Europe, drones spotted near airports have halted flights, NATO airspace has been violated in Poland and Romania, and underwater cables have been disrupted in the Baltic Sea, sparking fears of sabotage.
 Russia has not claimed responsibility for any involvement in these incidents.

-Metreweli is also set to emphasize the importance of mastering technology, whether that be in labs, in the field, or in MI6’s tradecraft.
-The chief previously led the service’s technology and innovation teams, a position made famous as “Q” in the James Bond movies.

-“We must be as comfortable with lines of code as we are with human sources, as fluent in (computer programming language) Python as we are in multiple languages,” she is expected to say.

-The spy chief will conclude her speech by underlining the power of human agency in tackling threats to UK security.
+The MI6 boss also underlined the power of human agency in tackling threats to UK security.

 “The defining challenge of the 21st century is not simply who wields the most powerful technologies, but who guides them with the greatest wisdom.
-Our security, our prosperity and our humanity depend on it,” Metreweli will say.
+Our security, our prosperity and our humanity depend on it,” Metreweli said.

-In a more dangerous, tech-mediated world, the chief will call for the “rediscovery of our shared humanity,” to determine how the future unfolds.
+In a more dangerous, tech-mediated world, the chief called for the “rediscovery of our shared humanity,” to determine how the future unfolds.

+“Our world is being remade.
+And for the first time, we are all at the heart of it,” she said.

 “It is not what we can do that defines us, but what we choose to do.
-That choice – the exercise of human agency – has shaped our world before, and it will shape it again,” she is expected to say.
+That choice – the exercise of human agency – has shaped our world before, and it will shape it again,” she added.

 The MI6 chief’s address comes just a week after a speech by British Foreign Secretary Yvette Cooper, in which she highlighted the threat of information warfare.
 The government had sanctioned numerous organizations and individuals responsible for “delivering Russia’s information warfare,” Cooper said, as well as two China-based companies for their “vast and indiscriminate cyber activities against the UK and its allies.”